Assisted Living

 While grieving the loss of a loved one takes time, grief counseling can offer support for the surviving spouse and family members.
 Many say you never get over the loss of a loved one, life generally starts readjusting after six months, and that could be an excellent time to begin discussing a change of living arrangements, as long as the health and safety of your loved one is not an issue of immediate concern.
 Many assisted living communities offer grief support groups for their assisted living residents.

-Caregiver Burnout.
+Caregiver Burnout

+As our loved ones age, family and friends often take on caregiving responsibilities.
+We want to ensure our loved ones are well cared for, healthy, safe, and happy; we want to care for them and spend time with them.
+However, everyone needs balance in their lives, so when caregivers take on too much responsibility, it can create stress and fatigue and interfere with their day-to-day life, relationships, and well-being.
 This is called caregiver burnout, and if you notice yourself experiencing it, it may be time to look for assisted living or additional care for your senior.
-Like the flight attendant reminds you on every flight, you must put your oxygen mask on first before helping other people.
+As the flight attendant reminds you on every flight, you must put your oxygen mask on first before helping other people.

-You can only be an excellent loving caregiver if you take care of yourself first.
+You can only be an excellent, loving caregiver if you take care of yourself first.
 To learn more about caregiver burnout, see Cleveland Clinic.

-Your Gut Instinct About Moving into an Assisted Living Facility.
+Your Gut Instinct About Moving into an Assisted Living Facility

 If you are considering assisted living, it is most likely time because if it’s not necessary now, it likely will be soon.
 Finding and moving into assisted living can be lengthy, so if your gut is telling you it’s time to start looking, it’s best to start looking, even if you’re not sure your senior is in blatant need of assisted living.